ur5us/insomnia.rest/content/pages/terms.md

 - You expressly understand and agree that Insomnia shall not be liable for any direct, indirect, incidental, special, consequential or exemplary damages, including but not limited to, damages for loss of profits, goodwill, use, data or other intangible losses (even if Insomnia has been advised of the possibility of such damages), resulting from: (i) the use or the inability to use the service; (ii) the cost of procurement of substitute goods and services resulting from any goods, data, information or services purchased or obtained or messages received or transactions entered into through or from the service; (iii) unauthorized access to or alteration of your transmissions or data; (iv) statements or conduct of any third party on the service; (v) or any other matter relating to the service.
 - You expressly understand and agree that Insomnia shall not be liable for any payments and monetary transactions that occur through your use of the Service.
 You expressly understand and agree that all payments and monetary transactions are handled by the 3rd party payment platform the Service uses: Stripe (https://stripe.com).
 You agree Insomnia shall not be liable for any issues regrading financial and monetary transactions between you and any other party.
 - The failure of Insomnia to aggressively enforce any right or provision of the Terms of Service shall not be construed as a waiver of such right or provision.
 The Terms of Service outlines the entire agreement between you and Insomnia and supersedes any prior agreements between you and Insomnia including prior iterations of the Terms of Service.

+## Changes

+If we decide to change our terms of service, we will post those changes on this page.
+Summary of changes so far:

+**May 22, 2018**<br>
+Clarify account deletion and subscription proration

+**April 1, 2017**<br>
+Original version